nandhu-44/Homify/README.md

-Certainly!
-Here's a description for the GitHub repository of the "Homify" web app:

----

 # Homify

 Homify is a web application designed to simplify the process of booking hostels or homestays, whether you're traveling solo or as a group.
 With Homify, users can create or join parties for homestays, enabling seamless coordination and collaboration among travelers.